rodekruis/epidemic-risk-assessment/UNIGE_ovitrap/README.md

 # ACCESS GOOGLE EARTH ENGINE DATA

-docs and scripts to download Google Earth Engine (GEE) data.
+How to access Google Earth Engine (GEE) data?

 1. Subscribe to GEE: https://signup.earthengine.google.com
 2. Explore available datasets: https://developers.google.com/earth-engine/datasets/
 3. Read the API docs: https://developers.google.com/earth-engine

+data can be visualized and downloaded to Google Drive using the code editor: https://code.earthengine.google.com/ I find it quite cumbersome, so I wrote some code in Python that allows for more flexibility.
+If you want to use it as well, follow these steps:

 4. Install Python 3.7.4, if you don't have it already: https://www.python.org/downloads/
 5. Install the GEE Python API (and required auxiliary software): https://developers.google.com/earth-engine/python_install
 6. Install geetools: https://pypi.org/project/geetools/